 By means of a cookie it is possible to optimise the information and offers on our website in the user’s interest.
 As already mentioned, cookies enable us to recognise repeated users of our website.
 The purpose of this recognition is to make it easier for users to use our website.

 5. Collection of general data and information

-STP Informationstechnologie AG’s website collects a range of general data and information upon each visit to the website by a data subject or an automated system.
+STP Informationstechnologie GmbH’s website collects a range of general data and information upon each visit to the website by a data subject or an automated system.
 Such general data and information are stored in the server’s log files and may include (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system accesses our website (known as “referrer”), (4) the sub-websites of our website that are accessed via an accessing system, (5) the date and time of an access to the website, (6) an Internet Protocol address (IP address), (7) the internet service provider of the accessing system and (8) other similar data and information that serve to prevent risks in the event of attacks on our information technology systems.

-In its use of such general data and information, STP Informationstechnologie AG does not make inferences about the data subject.
+In its use of such general data and information, STP Informationstechnologie GmbH does not make inferences about the data subject.
 Instead, this information is required to (1) deliver the content of our website correctly, (2) optimise the content of our website as well as the advertising for it, (3) ensure the permanent functionality of our information technology systems and the technology of our website as well as (4) to provide law enforcement agencies with the information necessary for prosecution in the event of a cyberattack.
-Such anonymously collected data and information are therefore evaluated by STP Informationstechnologie AG on the one hand for statistical purposes and additionally with the aim to increase data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data processed by us.
+Such anonymously collected data and information are therefore evaluated by STP Informationstechnologie GmbH on the one hand for statistical purposes and additionally with the aim to increase data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data processed by us.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

 6. Registering on our website